-Cellnet+Hunt is using Oracle Grid Computing infrastructure to deliver wireless metering capabilities and other services
+Cellnet+Hunt is using Oracle Grid Computing infrastructure to deliver wireless metering capabilities and other services to North American gas, electric and water utilities.

 But before it was deemed a success, the ambitious grid computing project presented Cellnet+Hunt's IT team with some unique challenges to overcome.